 I hold a BSc in Politics, Psychology, Law, and Economics (PPLE) from the University of Amsterdam (2017) and an LLM from Queens’ College, the University of Cambridge (2018).
 During my LLM, I specialised in international human rights law and legal and political theory.

 Before starting the PhD, I worked as a junior researcher and academic tutor at the University of Amsterdam.
 I taught courses on public international law, legal theory, political theory, philosophy of the social sciences, and human rights.
 My research was on international law and social justice.

-To complement my legal training, I am currently taking courses in Computer Science, specifically focused on machine learning and computer vision.
+To complement my legal training, I spent the first year of my PhD taking courses in Computer Science, specifically focused on machine learning and computer vision.

 My research interests include: science and technology studies, critical legal studies, international law, jurisprudence, and political theory.